jtv/libpqxx/README.md

     {
         try
         {
             // Connect to the database.
-            pqxx::connection C;
+You can have multiple connections open
+            // at the same time, even to the same database. pqxx::connection C;
             std::cout << "Connected to " << C.dbname() << '\n';

             // Start a transaction.
-            pqxx::work W{C};
+A connection can only have one transaction
+            // open at the same time, but after you finish a transaction, you
+            // can start a new one on the same connection. pqxx::work W{C};

             // Perform a query and retrieve all results.